Statistical significance in high-dimensional linear models: Introduction

 Theorem \ref{th1} describes that under the null-hypothesis, the distribution of a suitably normalized $a_{n,p} |\hat{\beta}_{\mathrm{corr}}|$ can be asymptotically and stochastically (componentwise) upper-bounded:

 for some \emph{known} positive definite matrix $\Omega$ and some \emph{known} constants $\Delta_j$.
-This is the key to derive p-values based on this stochastic upper bound.
-It can be used for construction of p-values for individual hypotheses $H_{0,j}$ as well as for more global hypotheses $H_{0,G}$ for \emph{any} subset $G \subseteq \{1,\ldots ,p\}$, including cases where $G$ is (very) large.
-Furthermore, Theorem \ref{th2} justifies a simple approach for controlling the familywise error rate when considering multiple testing of regression hypotheses.
-Our multiple testing adjustment method itself is closely related to the Westfall-Young permutation procedure \citep{westyoung93} and hence, it offers high power, especially in presence of dependence among the many test-statistics \citep{memabu11}.
+This is the key to derive $p$-values based on this stochastic upper bound.
+It can be used for construction of $p$-values for individual hypotheses $H_{0,j}$ as well as for more global hypotheses $H_{0,G}$ for \emph{any} subset $G \subseteq\{1,\ldots,p\}$, including cases where $G$ is (very) large.
+Furthermore, Theorem~\ref{th2} justifies a simple approach for controlling the familywise error rate when considering multiple testing of regression hypotheses.
+Our multiple testing adjustment method itself is closely related to the Westfall--Young permutation procedure \citep{westyoung93} and hence, it offers high power, especially in presence of dependence among the many test-statistics \citep{memabu11}.